 This section is divided into two main categories: Sports and Lifestyle.

-- Lifestyle - Puma sneakers under the vast lifestyle section is tailor-made for the fashion-forward.
+- Lifestyle - Puma sneakers under the vast lifestyle section are tailor-made for the fashion-forward.
 These Puma sneakers are inspired by athletic footwear but are built more for casual wear instead of performance, although several hold up well when used for sports.
-Puma sneakers also include sport-specific shoes that have made their way to the mainstream market due to their trendy designs.
+Puma sneakers also include sport-specific shoes that have made their way into the mainstream market due to their trendy designs.

 - Sports - Puma started out primarily as an athletic brand.
 Currently, there are five main sporting categories under Puma which are: